Code-Institute-Submissions/artontray-PROJECT3/README.md

 ## Wireframes

-The wireframes for this website were inspired by  [CowSay](https://en.wikipedia.org/wiki/Cowsay).
+The wireframes for this game were inspired by  [CowSay](https://en.wikipedia.org/wiki/Cowsay).
 From beginning, i wanted to make the game interactive with a custom print function:

 ![Main page with Cowsay](assets/images/readme-images/cowsay.png)